 This is a super effective, robust, low cost version of those probes.

-The equivalent circuit is simple, a 430 ohm resistor and a 100nF capacitor are in series with the probe tip.
+The equivalent circuit is simple, a 430 or 470 ohm resistor (ideally 450 ohm but this isn’t a standard value) and a 1nF C0G/NPO dielectric capacitor are in series with the probe tip.
 When connected to an instrument with a 50 ohm input impedance this makes a passive 10:1 probe which has a nice balance of high frequency performance and lower circuit loading effects.
 The resistor gives the 10:1 part and the capacitor prevents you from blowing up the input stage of your spectrum analyser if you are probing onto lines with DC content.

 It also gives you more repeatable measurements when doing A to B improvements to your circuit than using the other probes.